Quantum memory: Crystals doped with rare earth

 The mutual transformation of quantum information between light and matter is the focus of quantum informatics.
 The interaction between a single photon and a cooled crystal doped with rare earth ions is investigated.
 Crystals doped with rare earth have broad application prospects in the field of quantum storage because they provide a unique application system.
+Rare earth crystals are promising because they have long optical and spin coherence times which can create long lived spin-photon or spin-spin entangled states.
+The long coherence times are because the $4f$ electron transitions are shielded by the outer $5s$ and $5p$ shells and so they are protected from external disturbances.
+Storage times for as long as 20 ms with 85% fidelity have been observed with this platform.
 Li Chengfeng from the quantum information laboratory of the Chinese Academy of Sciences developed a solid-state quantum memory and demonstrated the photon computing function using time and frequency.
 Based on this research, a large-scale quantum network based on quantum repeater can be constructed by utilizing the storage and coherence of quantum states in the material system.
 Researchers have shown for the first time in rare-earth ion-doped crystals.
 By combining the three-dimensional space with two-dimensional time and two-dimensional spectrum, a kind of memory that is different from the general one is created.
 It has the multimode capacity and can also be used as a high fidelity quantum converter.
 Experimental results show that in all these operations, the fidelity of the three-dimensional quantum state carried by the photon can be maintained at around 89%.